ChromeUniverse/The-Box-World/README.md

 ## Todo

 * High priority
-  * Improve message exchange scheme
+  * Improve message exchange model

 * Important

   * Add message/chat functionality
+  * Add multiple rooms functionality
   * Check for two users with the same name
-  * Add multiple rooms functionality
   * Make a half decent UI with some ✨fancy CSS ✨

 * Not so high priority